Wood species

 https://www.facebook.com/xylino.ro/

 There are many species of maple spread all over the world.
-The one that is found naturally throughout Europe, northwest Asia and northern Africa is Alnus glutinosa, also known as the black maple or European maple.
-It is the species that also grows in our country.
+The one found naturally throughout Europe, north-west Asia and north Africa is Alnus glutinosa, also known as the black or European maple.
+It's the species that also grows here.

-The maple (or aninul, it's the same thing) prefers moist soils and light, and is found in swamps, on riverbanks or at the edges of forests.
-It is a pioneer tree, settling in places where there are no other trees.
-Over time other species appear, forming a forest together.
-Unfortunately, the maple does not survive in the forest.
-The trees it makes sit next to it bring its end.
-Being a great lover of light, it loses its lower branches, leaving only a small crown at the top, and the shoots that grow from the seeds die from lack of light.
+The arbutus (or aninus, it's the same thing) prefers moist soils and light, and is found in swamps, river banks and forest edges.
+It is a pioneer tree, settling where there are no other trees.
+Over time other species appear, forming a forest.
+Unfortunately, in the forest, the maple can't survive.
+The trees he makes to sit next to him bring his demise.
+Being a great lover of light, it eventually loses its lower branches, leaving only a small crown at the top, and the shoots that sprout from the seeds die for lack of light.
 Fortunately the seeds are light and can be carried by the wind and a moon, so they reach great distances.

 maple wood